 Research cannot reach its full potential if we do not address the gap between existing scientific knowledge and decision making and policy making.

-For example: I had the opportunity to spend two years of my PhD working in semi-arid southern India, on topics that were highly relevant to the current water resource situation and the measures undertaken by the government at the time to alleviate the situation.
-I was very optimist about not just my work, but the work of the entire team I worked alongside with.
-I thought our findings were going to be key in mitigating the severe water scarcity affecting the local population: the livelihood and wellbeing of those relying on the already scarce and dwindling water resources was at stake.
-Imagine my surprise when realizing the Indian government not only was uninterested in our findings, but actively boycotted any interactions with our research institute because they disliked the fact that our findings pointed out inefficacies in the measures they were implementing.
-Clearly the issue here was not a lack of science, but the ineffectiveness and reluctance of decision makers to take science into account, especially when the science goes against their interests.
+For example, during my PhD, I spent two years working in semi-arid southern India, researching topics highly relevant to the current water resource situation and the measures undertaken by the government at the time to alleviate the situation.
+I was optimistic that our findings would help mitigate the severe water scarcity affecting the local population.
+However, to my surprise, the Indian government was uninterested in our findings and boycotted interactions with our research institute because they disliked the fact that our findings pointed out inefficacies in the measures they were implementing.
+This demonstrated that the issue was not a lack of science, but the ineffectiveness and reluctance of decision makers to consider scientific findings, particularly when they conflict with their interests.

 As Greta Thunberg has said:

 Some people say that I should study to become a climate scientist so that I can 'solve the climate crisis'.
 But the climate crisis has already been solved.
 We already have all the facts and solutions.
 All we have to do is to wake up and change.